 Biden: GOP must move off ‘extreme’ positions, no debt limit deal solely on its ‘partisan terms’

-Biden and U.S. House Speaker Kevin McCarthy, R-Calif., were expected to talk later Sunday, likely as Biden flew home on Air Force One after cutting short his trip in light of the strained negotiations.
+Biden had been scheduled to travel from Hiroshima to Papua New Guinea and Australia, but cut short his trip in light of the strained negotiations with Capitol Hill.

-“My guess is he’s going to want to deal directly with me in making sure we’re all on the same page,” Biden said of McCarthy, adding that he believed a compromise remained within reach.
+“My guess is he’s going to want to deal directly with me in making sure we’re all on the same page,” Biden said about McCarthy before their expected conversation.
+A compromise remained within reach, the president said, despite their differences.

 GOP lawmakers are holding tight to demands for sharp spending cuts, rejecting the alternatives proposed by the White House for reducing deficits.

+McCarthy tweeted on Saturday that it was the White House that was “moving backward in negotiations.”
+The speaker contended that Biden would “rather be the first president in history to default on the debt than to risk upsetting the radical socialists who are calling the shots for Democrats right now.”

 Republicans want work requirements on the Medicaid health care program, though the Biden administration has countered that millions of people could lose coverage.
-The GOP also introduced new cuts to food aid by restricting states’ ability to wave work requirements in places with high joblessness.
+The GOP additionally introduced new cuts to food aid by restricting states’ ability to waive work requirements in places with high joblessness.
 That idea, when floated under President Donald Trump, was estimated to cause 700,000 people to lose their food benefits.

-GOP lawmakers are also seeking cuts to IRS funding and asking the White House to accept provisions from their proposed immigration overhaul.
+GOP lawmakers are also seeking cuts in IRS money and asking the White House to accept parts of their proposed immigration overhaul.

 The White House has countered by keeping defense and nondefense spending flat next year, which would save $90 billion in the 2024 budget year and $1 trillion over 10 years.